The First Physics Picture of Contractions from a Fundamental Quantum Relativity Symmetry Including all Known Relativity Symmetries, Classical and Quantum: Concluding Remarks

 We want to leave this subject matter until we have a full dynamical analysis of the $H_{\ssc R}(1,3)$ theory and its contraction limits, except for one final point: the question of the interpretation of the $\phi(x^\mu)$ wavefunction.
-Obviously, a Born probability interpretation would be very problematic.
+A Born probability interpretation may be tricky.
+It has considered to be a consistent framework though \cite{Fi}.
+We have an alternative picture to advocate.
 Our perspective is that quantum mechanics is about quantum models of spacetime to which the classical models provide only an approximation.
 These quantum models, like the example discussed in Ref.\cite{066}, are not finite-dimensional, real number geometries.
 The (projective) Hilbert space of a quantum system provides one with a real-number-geometric description of the otherwise noncommutative geometry.
 A wavefunction as a description of a vector in the Hilbert space is really the infinite number of coordinates under a fixed choice of coordinate frame, where the basis is being provided by $\left|x^\mu\rra$ in this case.
 A quantum state has a completely fixed position (in the quantum spacetime) without an uncertainty.
 However, such a position is to be described by some noncommutative values instead of real number values, or equivalently an infinite number of the latter.
 How single classical-physics-like real number values of a (repeated) von-Neumann measurement, and the probability distribution of such results, is obtained is only a matter of the kind of measurements being performed.
 This can be considered quite well-explained by decoherence theory, at least for standard quantum mechanics.
-In that sense, the problem is completely disposed of.
 Of course, how to better understand the nature of these noncommutative coordinate values, especially for the case of the physical time variable $\hat{T}$, is a key challenge.